Creating event rules

 |$severity||This parameter corresponds to the severity of the event.|

 |$failureobj||The failure object affects the way an event is processed and ensures that the failure object reflects the exact problem as notified.
-This can be used to track down problems quickly and to identify the reason for failure, instead of simply reporting raw events.|
+This result can be used to track down problems quickly and to identify the reason for failure, instead of simply reporting raw events.|

 To configure the “Run Command Action” event action on NetScaler MAS:

 You can enable the Append Output and Append Errors options if you want to store the output and errors generated (if any) when you run a command script in the NetScaler MAS server log files.
-If you do not enable these options, NetScaler MAS will discard all outputs and errors generated while running the command script.
+If you do not enable these options, NetScaler MAS discards all outputs and errors generated while running the command script.

 To set the Execute Job Action: